akaabdullahmateen/roadmap/documentation/css/cascade/index.md

 In this example, there are three separate animation declaration named `repeatedName`.
 When `animation: infinite 5s alternate repeatedName` is applied to the paragraph, only one animation is applied: the keyframe animation defined in the unlayered CSS takes precedence over the layered keyframe animation declarations based on origin and cascade layer precedence order.
 In this example, only the element's font size will be animated.

-> **Note:** There are no important animations, as property declarations in a {{cssxref('@keyframes')}} block that contain `!important` as part of the value are ignored.
+> **Note:** There are no important animations.
+The property declarations in a `@keyframes` block that contain `!important` as part of the value are ignored.

 ## Resetting styles

 After your content has finished altering styles, it may find itself in a situation where it needs to restore them to a known state.
 This may happen in cases of animations, theme changes, and so forth.
-The CSS property {{cssxref("all")}} lets you quickly set (almost) everything in CSS back to a known state.
+The CSS property `all` lets you quickly set (almost) everything in CSS back to a known state.

 `all` lets you opt to immediately restore all properties to any of their initial (default) state, the state inherited from the previous level of the cascade, a specific origin (the user-agent stylesheet, the author stylesheet, or the user stylesheet), or even to clear the values of the properties entirely.